Dricus du Plessis: Personal life

 Du Plessis is bilingual; he speaks English and Afrikaans.

 In April 2023, du Plessis underwent surgery to fix a breathing impairment in his nose.
 According to his coach Morne Visser, du Plessis had been competing in the UFC with "only 8% oxygen" intake through his nostrils.
 The surgery was originally scheduled for 2020 but was put on hold after du Plessis signed with the UFC.
 In 2024, it was revealed that Visser would use a taser on du Plessis and other fighters' feet as a training method, using the electric shock as punishment for underperformance in the gym.

-In February 2025, du Plessis stated at a press conference that the re-election of Donald Trump in America was "incredible", calling him "an amazing president".
+In February 2025, du Plessis stated at a press conference that the re-election of Donald Trump in the United States was "incredible", calling him "an amazing president".
 Du Plessis additionally lauded "fellow South African Elon Musk for also doing the right thing".

-Du Plessis proposed to his fiancée Vasti Spiller on his 31st birthday—14 January 2025.
+Du Plessis proposed to his fiancée Vasti Spiller on 14 January 2025, his 31st birthday.